logo

 Cross-Sell Momentum: How Downtime Transforms into Casino Growth

-This chart illustrates sportsbook-to-casino conversion rates across major regulated markets, highlighting Brazil’s strong cross-sell potential compared to more mature European regions.
+This breakdown shows how sports betting to casino conversion rates differ across major regulated markets, highlighting Brazil's strong potential for cross-selling compared to more established European markets.

 The hybrid player is now a defining feature of iGaming.
 EGBA’s 2024 analysis shows that 42 percent of sports bettors transition to casino play during halftime or between fixtures.
 Sessions in these contexts average six to nine minutes, underscoring the appeal of instant-outcome formats such as crash games and quick-spin slots.